asidorov72/profitsmadeingermany.com/wp-content/plugins/wp-cerber/readme.txt

 == Screenshots ==

 1. The Dashboard: Recently recorded important security events and recently locked out IP addresses.
-2. Use IP Access Lists to restrict to log in from a particular IP address or subnet (network).
-Additionally check for the activity of a particular entry.
-3. Check Activity List to know what is going on.
-You can see what happens and when it happened with a particular IP or username, when IP reaches the limit of login attempts and when it was blocked.
+2. WordPress activity log with filtering, export to CSV and powerful notifications.
+You can see what's going on right now, when an IP reaches the limit of login attempts and when it was blocked.
-4. Lockouts is a list of blocked IP addresses and subnets at the moment.
-You can see when lockout will expire.
-You can remove lockout for particular IP address.
-5. WP Cerber adds four new columns on the WordPress Users screen: Date of registration, Date of last login, Number of failed login attempts and Number of comments.
-To view the details just click on the appropriate cell.
+3. Activity log filtered by login and specific type of activity.
+Export it or click Subscribe to be notified with each event.
+4. Detailed information about an IP address with WHOIS information.
+5. These settings allows you to customize the plugin according to your needs.
+6. White and Black IP access lists allow you to restrict access from a particular IP address, network or IP range.
+7. Hardening WordPress: disable REST API, XML-RPC and stop user enumeration.
+8. Powerful email, mobile and browser notifications for WordPress events.
+9. Stop spammer: visible/invisible reCAPTCHA for WooCommerce and WordPress forms - no spam comments anymore.
-6. You can export and import security settings and IP Access Lists on the Tools screen.
+10. You can export and import security settings and IP Access Lists on the Tools screen.
-7. Beautiful widget for the dashboard to keep an eye on things.
-Get quick analytic with trends over 24 hours.
+11. Beautiful widget for the WP dashboard to keep an eye on things.
+Get quick analytic with trends over last 24 hours.
+12. WP Cerber adds four new columns on the WordPress Users screen: Date of registration, Date of last login, Number of failed login attempts and Number of comments.
+To get more information just click on the appropriate link.

 == Changelog ==

+= 4.7.7 =
+* New: invisible reCAPTCHA (classic, visible also available).
+* New: reCAPTCHA for comment forms.
+Works well as anti-spam tool.
+* Fixed bug: "Add network to the Black List" and "Add IP to the Black List" buttons on the Activity tab doesn't work in the Safari web browser.

 = 4.5 =
 * New: Instant mobile and browser notifications with Pushbullet.